swapnilrlambda/bootstrap-test/js/tests/README.md

 9. preDirectives or pre

-All actions you need to perform before test execution, such as, installing dependencies.
+preDirectives or pre includes all the actions one needs to perform before test execution, such as, installing dependencies.

 - If both pre or preDirectives flags are used at the same time, then the precedence is given to the preDirectives flag.
 - maxRetries: You can retry the commands that failed in the pre-stage by using this flag.
 The numerical value assigned to this field determines the amount of times you can retry the failed commands.